axieinfinity/ronin-documentation/docs/node-operators/tutorials/aws-setup.md

 ---
-description: Run a validator node on AWS
+description: Run a validator node on AWS.
 ---

 # Run a validator node on AWS